kguyaux/tvpaint_export/README.md

   -o OUTPUT_DIR, --output_dir OUTPUT_DIR
                         Output-dir of where to save images(overwrites!).
-  -p, --print_info      Print info of everything (project, clip, scene, layer)
+  -p, --print_info      Print info of everything (project, clip, scene, layer) -t, --test            Test all processing, use this without the --show option for quicker testing.

 # EXAMPLE1: will show debugmessages while auto-showing all images of layer 0 (index = top to bottom), and save the images as png to directory 'output_dir'